-School of Nursing and Midwifery's Commitment to Action on Systemic Racism
+School of Nursing and Midwifery's Commitment to Action on Racism

 This Anti-Racism Statement was developed by the RN Educators Group which includes leaders of the Faculties, Schools and Departments of Nursing in the Province of Alberta, along with the Colleges offering the Practical Nurse Diploma program.
 The School of Nursing and Midwifery participated as a member of this group and supports this statement.

-Faculty of Health, Community and Education's Commitment to Action on Systemic Racism
+Faculty of Health, Community and Education's Commitment to Action on Racism

-The Faculty of Health, Community and Education’s (HCE) strategic plan 2019–24 is based on Ani to pisi — the spider web (Blackfoot).
-One of our goals is promoting a healthy community with an intention to support diversity and inclusion of all people, including Black, Indigenous, People of Colour, LGBTQIA+ communities and all those suffering at the hands of systemic racism.
+The Faculty of Health, Community and Education’s (HCE) strategic plan for 2019–24 is based on the Blackfoot story of Ani to pisi — the spiderweb.
+One of our goals is to promote a healthy community intending to support diversity and inclusion of all people, including Black, Indigenous, People of Colour, 2SLGBTQIA+ communities and all those suffering at the hands of racism and discrimination.

-As leaders of HCE, we acknowledge that we have not done enough and we are committed to working with the HCE community to do more.
-We turned to our Espoom Tah Elder Roy Bear Chief to share his wisdom and perspective on what’s happening and our role in creating a world that respects all
+As leaders of HCE, we acknowledge that we need to do more and are committed to working with the HCE community to do more.
+We turned to our Espoom Taah Elder Roy Bear Chief to share his wisdom and perspective on what’s happening and our role in creating a world that respects all.

 Elizabeth Van Den Kerkhof